MS-CHAP: Applications

-MS-CHAPv2 provides mutual authentication between peers by piggybacking a peer challenge on the Response packet and an authenticator response on the Success packet.
+MS-CHAPv2 provides mutual authentication between peers by piggybacking a peer challenge on the response packet and an authenticator response on the success packet.

-MS-CHAP requires each peer to either know the plaintext password, or an MD4 hash of the password. and does not transmit the password over the link.
+MS-CHAP requires each peer to either know the plaintext password, or an MD4 hash of the password, and does not transmit the password over the link.
 As such, it is not compatible with most password storage formats.

-Cryptanalysis
+Flaws

-Several weaknesses have been identified in MS-CHAP and MS-CHAPv2.
-The DES encryption used in NTLMv1 and MS-CHAPv2 to encrypt the NTLM password hash make custom hardware attacks utilizing the method of brute force feasible.
+Weaknesses have been identified in MS-CHAP and MS-CHAPv2.
+The DES encryption used in NTLMv1 and MS-CHAPv2 to encrypt the NTLM password hash enable custom hardware attacks utilizing the method of brute force.

-More recently, MS-CHAP has been completely broken.
+As of 2012, MS-CHAP had been completely broken.
+The divide-and-conquer attack only requires breaking a single DES key, which is not difficult with modern GPUs and FPGAs.
+MS-CHAP as a whole can be viewed as a smoke-and-mirrors protocol, in that ~80% of the protocol provides no real security; it just makes the construction very complicated and thus appear infeasible to crack.
+In reality, this ~80% is either plaintext messages, or messages easily derived from those sent in plaintext.
+The actual security core is reduced to the NTLM password hash and DES encryptions keyed by the hash output, which is fundamentally weak.

+After Windows 11 22H2, with the default activation of Windows Defender Credential Guard, users can no longer authenticate with MSCHAPv2.
+The developers recommend a move from MSCHAPv2-based connections to certificate-based authentication (such as PEAP-TLS or EAP-TLS).